FeralInteractive/romeremastered/documentation/feature_guides/MiscellaneousTips.md

  * Units with chanting or screeching abilities **can still get the bonus from other units*** if they are within range they just cannot buff themselves.
  * If multiple buffs are within range and one of them runs out the game will switch to the next best buff to apply automatically.
  * Neither of these bonuses effect anything other than morale.
+ * Both effects have a range of 75 using the internal engine distance this should be assumed to be similar to meters inside the game world.
+ * If you have more chanting effecting a unit than the enemy then you get a +2 to hit and vice versa.
+ * If the enemy has more screeching effects on a unit then you then you get a -2 to hit and vice versa.

  For example: